ClouDevops101/currency-tracker/README.md

 # currency-tracker

-Description : a python script to push event to kinesis
+Description : A currency exchange traker based on Boursorama Website.
+1) The idea is to gather information is order to feed a dataset in a first step.
+2) Detect and study the algorithme that lead to influence each currency
+3) Produce a model.

 HOW It WORKS
 ================